-When you are a part of lat pulldown exercise, you will certainly come across some catchy phrases like wide for wide, in for out, in for in and out for in.
+When you are a part of lat pulldown exercise, you will certainly come across some catchy phrases like wide for wide, in for out, in for in and out for it.
 These phrases are uttered when your trainer asks you to hold the wide-bar on the lat pulldown machine.
 It is true that a few inches do make a difference.
-Check out theTop 3 Best Lat Pulldown Machinesto know which suits you the best to perform the exercise.
+Check out the Top 3 Best Lat Pulldown Machines to know which suits you the best to perform the exercise.

 As we all know by now that latissimus dorsi muscles mainly works to stimulate your body.
 Such exercise leads to major actions on arms.
 It works in extension (pulling down the arms from the horizontal point past the torso) and addiction (pulling your arms directly to your body sides).
-The fibers turn shorter and in the same way the muscles contract thereby creating the movement.
+The fibres turn shorter and in the same way the muscles contract thereby creating the movement.

 Now, a question might arise from your end.
 If the muscles contract in the same fashion then why will a change in hand position on pull-ups and pull-downs make the difference?
 Research says that Department of Kinesiology at Pennsylvania State University came up to answer this query.

-To be honest, lat pull-down exercises are performed entirely based on individual’s experience and belief.
-In fact the anatomical variations present varies from one person to other.
-However, it performs same for everyone.
+To be honest, lat pull-down exercises are performed entirely based on an individual’s experience and belief.
+In fact, the anatomical variations present varies from one person to other.
+However, it performs the same for everyone.
 Whichever movement you select, the difference will be the positioning of the wide-bar.
 Either it can be pulled in front or behind the head.